Jim Joyce

-Mr. Joyce was also the founder and former Executive Chairman of Exosome Sciences, Inc. (ESI), a company that focused on the discovery of exosomal biomarkers.
-Inspired by the death of a former teammate, Mr. Joyce established a collaboration with the Boston University CTE Center to test his hypothesis that circulating exosomes transporting tau protein cargos (exosomal tau or TauSome) might provide a basis for a non-invasive blood test to diagnose or monitor neurological tauopathies, including chronic traumatic encephalopathy (CTE) and Alzheimer’s disease.
-As a result, ESI was invited to participate in the first NIH funded clinical study of CTE, which revealed exosomal tau levels to be approximately 9x higher in 78 former NFL players as compared to same age group control subjects.
-The study results (co-authored by Mr. Joyce) were published in the Journal of Alzheimer’s Disease.
-In a follow-on study, Exosome Sciences reported exosomal tau levels to be similarly elevated in diagnosed Alzheimer's patients.
-Researchers at Johns Hopkins would subsequently report exosomal tau to be the basis for a blood test that could diagnose Alzheimer's disease up to four years before first symptoms.
+Mr. Joyce was also the founder of Exosome Sciences, Inc. (ESI), a Company focused on the discovery of exosomal biomarkers.
+Inspired by the death of a former teammate, Mr. Joyce established a collaboration with the Boston University CTE Center to evaluate circulating exosomes with tau protein cargos (exosomal tau) as a basis for a non-invasive blood test to diagnose and monitor chronic traumatic encephalopathy (CTE).
+The Company participated in the first NIH funded study of CTE, which revealed exosomal tau levels to be approximately 9x higher in former NFL players as compared to same age group control subjects.
+The results of the study were published in the Journal Alzheimer's Disease.

 Craig P. Roberts